nnhsse202122/maze-app-math-sux/README.md

     * You and your partner must issue pull requests to incorporate changes in your branch into master

 * Edit README.md in your repository to Include a reflection in which you reflect on you and your partners implementation of the GitHub best practices for team development.
 What did you or your partner do well?
 What do you or your partner need to improve next time?
 What would you do differently next time?
+   *Me and my partner were pretty good on committing to github frequently.
+However, we sometimes made branches from the wrong parent, in part because we kept forgetting to go back to main once we make the pull request/merge.
+Next time, we would like to better manage branches and pull requests

 * This lab is recorded as two labs in the gradebook.
 One score is based on satisfying the requirements for the Maze lab.
 The other score is based on demonstrating GitHub best practices.